el-bart/but/README.md

 ## logger
-this module implements a type-safe, style-unified logger, with different output "destinations". note that this logger is NOT line oriented! instead it is entry-oriented, where entry is a sequence of `<type,value>` pairs, that can be formatted later on. this allows creating arbitrary filtering mechanisms and any output format, including structured ones.
+this module implements a type-safe, style-unified logger, with different output "destinations". note that this logger is NOT line oriented! instead it is entry-oriented, where entry is a sequence of (possibly nested) `<type,value>` pairs, that can be formatted / indexed later on. this allows creating arbitrary filtering mechanisms and any output format, including structured ones (Json, XML, etc...).

-for example logger can save timestamp, thread-id and message with 2 parameters. this will render 5 (or more) parameters, that are named (by its type) and have value. it is easy to convert such a data entry to structured json, xml or even log to data base or other key-value store.
+for example logger can save timestamp, thread-id and message as 3 separate parameters. this will render structures, that are named ("tagger") and have value. it is easy to convert such a data entry to structured Json, XML or even log to data base or other key-value store.

-all destinations implement dual interface. on one hand they can support getting already-formatted sequence of type-value elements. on the other there is a "raw" mode, where they get all the parameters "as is", from a caller. this means that user can choose more abstract format, that can be changed at runtime, or static one, with no extra overhead, if it is known that only a certain output type is required and all the abstractions can be dropped.
+all destinations implement `Destination::Sink`. they support getting already-formatted sequence of type-value elements.

 loggers are designed to be passed by values, though it is also possible to make it "enterprise-style", by providing a global variable, used for logging from everywhere.